 - 1. Recruit a diverse and highly qualified student body. - 2.
 Provide a multi-faceted network of support services that meet all students' academic needs. - 3.
 Support strategies that enhance student persistence and retention. - 4.
-Offer small classes where students will receive personalized attention and evaluations that promote intellectual growth.

-- 5. Encourage and facilitate collaborative learning opportunities. - 6.
-Increase coordination and collaboration within Academic Affairs. - 7.
-Increase coordination and collaboration between Academic Affairs, other divisions within the University, and the SU Foundation to enhance student learning. - 8.
-Support the development of a physical campus environment that is engaging and inspires creativity and intellectual activity.
+Offer small classes where students will receive personalized attention and evaluations that promote intellectual growth. - 5.
+Encourage and facilitate collaborative learning opportunities. - 6.
+Increase coordination and collaboration among the component parts of Academic Affairs. - 7.
+Increase coordination and collaboration among Academic Affairs, other SU divisions, and the SU Foundation in order to enhance student learning. - 8.
+Support the development of a physical campus environment that engages and inspires creativity and intellectual activity.